Danzig crisis: French policy

 On 5 May 1939, Halifax in a memo to the cabinet wrote: "Danzig has become a test case and the stakes not be lower than the German attempt at domination of Eastern Europe and Polish determination to maintain the independence of their foreign policy".
-On 10 May 1939, Lord Halifax informed the cabinet that his major concern was the Danzig Senate under the leadership of its Nazi Senate president Greiser might vote for Danzig to rejoin Germany, which he feared could cause a war if the Poles sent forces into the Free City..
+On 10 May 1939, Lord Halifax informed the cabinet that his major concern was the Danzig Senate under the leadership of its Nazi Senate president Greiser might vote for Danzig to rejoin Germany, which he feared could cause a war if the Poles sent forces into the Free City.
 Kennard was ordered to tell Beck that he was not to take any military action with regard to the Free City without consulting H.M.
 Government, a request that infuriated Beck, who told Kennard that he would consult the British, but he was not bound to follow their advice.
 The majority of the British cabinet led by Chamberlain and strongly supported by the National Liberal Chancellor of the Exchequer, Sir John Simon, favored resolving the crisis by allowing the Free City to rejoin Germany in exchange for a German promise to respect Polish independence.
-Another faction led by Halifax-while not rejecting the idea of Danzig rejoining Germany-were more concerned with halting German ambitions in Eastern Europe.
-The British dilemma was the fear that Beck might still ally Poland with Germany, which required a show of British support while at the same fearing that much support might encourage Beck to be reject a compromise solution to the crisis.
+Another faction led by Halifax, while not rejecting the idea of Danzig rejoining Germany, were more concerned with halting German ambitions in Eastern Europe.
+The British dilemma was the fear that Beck might still ally Poland with Germany, which required a show of British support while at the same fearing that too much support might encourage Beck to be reject a compromise solution to the crisis.

+Hitler plans Fall Weiss

 On 16 May 1939, Hitler gave orders to the Wehrmacht generals to begin preparations for a war against Poland scheduled for 26 August.
 In May 1939, the German media started a campaign demanding that Danzig "go home to the Reich".
-On 23 May 1939, Hitler at a meeting with the leading Wehrmacht generals stated he was determined upon with war against Poland, and that the Danzig issue was a pretext as he wanted Poland to serve as German lebensraum ("living space").
+On 23 May 1939, Hitler at a meeting with the leading Wehrmacht generals stated he had decided upon war against Poland, and that the Danzig issue was a pretext as he wanted Poland to serve as German lebensraum ("living space").
 In the same conference, Hitler defended the Z Plan, which placed the Kriegsmarine first in terms of defense spending, saying that he did not expect Britain to go to war for Poland.
 Even if Britain did intervene, he argued that Germany could economically cripple Britain by conquering the Low Countries and France, saying control of the French Atlantic ports would give the Kriegsmarine access to the Western Approaches (the sea-lanes to the west of the British Isles where most of the ships going to or from Britain sail).